CS-522: Principles of Computer Systems (Fall 2022)

 We assign readings for each principle we cover; these are typically classic Computer Systems papers that embody the principle and have stood the test of time.
-For those who need additional material to compensate for a lack of background, we recommend the textbook Principles of Computer System Design: An Introduction by J. H. Saltzer and M. F. Kaashoek which is available in the EPFL library.
+For those who need additional material to compensate for a lack of background, try the textbook Principles of Computer System Design: An Introduction by J. H. Saltzer and M. F. Kaashoek which is available in the EPFL library.
 Chapters 7 - 11 are also freely available online as a PDF.
 You can get the Kindle version or a 20th-century-style paperback for your own library.